jivygroup/Flexx-API-Docs/exchange-api.md

   - [orderBookDepth](#orderBookDepth)

 # Introduction
-The OM2 exchange API offers real time market data as well as the ability to trade with the exchange.
+The exBerry exchange API offers real time market data as well as the ability to trade with the exchange.

 The underlying technology used is [Scalecube](http://scalecube.io/) a Novel Open-source application-platform that addresses inherent challenges involved in the development of distributed computing.